OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 ![]({{< relref "" >}}images/3d-main-window/IntersectionPolyline.png)

-- The background color of this list is set to light pink when adding points by picking in the 3D view is active.
+- The background color of point list is light pink when additional points can be picked in 3D view.
-- To finish adding points, click the button **Stop picking points** in the **Property Editor**.
+- To finish adding points, click button **Stop picking points** (color of point list turns white).
-- The background color of the point list is then set to white.

 The points in the list can be deleted and edited using the keyboard.
-To append more points (by clicking in the 3D view), push the button **Start picking points** again.
+To append more points (by clicking in the 3D view), press button **Start picking points** again.

-The points in the list can be copied to clipboard using **CTRL-C** when keyboard focus is inside the point list.
+The point list can be copied to clipboard using **CTRL-C** when in keyboard focus.
 A new list of points can be pasted into the point list by using **CTRL-V**.

 ### Azimuth and Dip

-A new **Azimuth and Dip** intersection can be created from the right-click menu in the 3D view.
+A new **Azimuth and Dip** intersection can be created from the right-click menu in 3D view.
 Then, by left-clicking two points on reservoir geometry, a single line is created between the first point, and the second point projected down to the plane with same z-value as the first point.
 The two points are added to the point list in the **Property Editor**.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionAzimuthDip.png)

-- The background color of this list is set to light pink when adding points by picking in the 3D view is active.
+- The background color of point list is light pink when additional points can be picked in 3D view.
-- To finish adding points, click the button **Stop picking points** in the **Property Editor**.
+- To finish adding points, click button **Stop picking points** (color of point list turns white).
-- The background color of the point list is then set to white.

 The points in the list can be deleted and edited using the keyboard.
-To append more points by clicking in the 3D view, push the button **Start picking points** again.
+To append more points by clicking in the 3D view, press button **Start picking points** again.

-The points in the list can be copied to clipboard using **CTRL-C** when keyboard focus is inside the point list.
+The points in the list can be copied to clipboard using **CTRL-C** when in keyboard focus.
 A new list of points can be pasted into the point list by using **CTRL-V**.

-When two points are picked, a plane between the points will appear in the 3D view, with a 90 degrees **Dip**, and the **Azimuth** angle calculated from the two points.
-The two angles can be edited in the **Property Editor** of the intersection, and is defined by the following:
+When two points are picked, a plane between the points will appear in the 3D view with a 90 degrees **Dip**, and the **Azimuth** angle calculated from the two points.
+The two angles can be edited in the **Property Editor** of the intersection:

-- **Dip** is the angle between the horizontal plane and down.
+- **Dip**: angle between the horizontal plane and down.
-- **Azimuth** is the angle between North and the plane.
-Changing the azimuth will rotate the plane about the first point picked in the 3D view.
+- **Azimuth**: angle between North and the plane.
+Changing azimuth will rotate the plane about the first point picked in 3D view.

 The length of the plane can also be set manually in the **Property Editor**.